 "This means it is not credible that Berlusconi could play a decisive role in the Senate.
 It is Monti who could eventually hold this position," D'Alimonte said.

-Bersani has said his coalition, polling at just short of 40 percent, or more than 10 points ahead of Berlusconi's centre-right, can win both houses in the Feb 24-25 vote.
+Bersani says his coalition, which is polling at just short of 40 percent, or more than 10 points ahead of Berlusconi's centre-right, will win both houses in the Feb 24-25 vote.

 BERLUSCONI MEDIA OFFENSIVE